orchest/orchest/orchest-cli/README.md

 TODO:

+- [ ] Check with old CTL whether we have all the functionality we need.
+  - [ ] `uninstall` to delete CR Object and then delete `orchest` namespace?
+Can also tell users to delete their cluster if they were using it solely for Orchest.
 - [ ] GitHub Action workflow files to publish CLI on release
+- [ ] CLI module docstring explaining architecture, e.g. manag. cmds and appl cmds
+- [ ] Structure of CLI code
+- [ ] Installation docs (and how to self-host as you might need nginx reverse-proxy)
+  - [ ] We will recommend to install Orchest on a clean cluster (a non-existing cluster) because it is hard to play well with other software already installed on the cluster, e.g. ingress, argo, etc.
+  - [ ] Open an issue to fix the above point.
+  - [ ] Show usage of CLI and direct yaml apply.
+The controller will get a service and ingress rule as well.
+- [ ] TODOs in `cli.py`
+- [ ] `update` and `restart` to work in the GUI
-- [ ] Make sure `cleanup` is invoked on certain actions, e.g. restart/pause.
+- [x] Make sure `cleanup` is invoked on certain actions, e.g. restart/pause.
-- [ ] Are ingresses etc. working?
+- [x] Are ingresses etc. working?
 - [ ] Whenever the CRD is changed, users need to `kubectl apply` its changes.
 Otherwise the controller might use fields that aren't defined yet.
 So we need a robust first version of the CRD.
 - [ ] Stay with `update` and not go with `upgrade`
+  - [ ] `update` for CLI to just get CR Object status.
+Or do we poll from endpoint as well given that the two paths are then the same and it is better for future versions of the CLI?
 - [x] "Deploying Orchest" --> "Deploying Orchest control plane"
-- [ ] Structure of CLI code
-- [ ] Installation docs (and how to self-host as you might need nginx reverse-proxy)
-  - [ ] We will recommend to install Orchest on a clean cluster (a non-existing cluster) because it is hard to play well with other software already installed on the cluster, e.g. ingress, argo, etc.
-  - [ ] Open an issue to fix the above point.
-  - [ ] Show usage of CLI and direct yaml apply.
 - [ ] Removal of `orchest-ctl` from codebase (and changes to `namespace_ctl.py`)
 - [x] Great CRD
 - [ ] Tests?
 Could also be as simple as running a type checker for now.
-- [ ] TODOs in `cli.py`
-- [ ] CLI module docstring explaining architecture, e.g. manag. cmds and appl cmds
 - [x] `orchest restart` doesn't work when invoked through the `orchest-api` because it requires two CR changes (but no process will be running to invoke the second one).
-- [ ] Additional flags / options / file to specify installation
+- [x] Additional flags / options / file to specify installation
 - [ ] `orchest-controller` needs to be versioned as well instead of "latest"
 - [x] Cluster is never put into `Paused` after pausing
   - [ ] Unpausing (so doing `pause: false`) results in the cluster status being set to `Updating`
 - [ ] I think it would be nice to have a visualization indicating the different state transitions the operator makes.
 Sort of a state machine.
+  - [ ] Note that the `docker-registry` is managed through Helm and not the `orchest-controller`.

 ### Questions